ATHLETE

 Icon of person John Godina

-John Carl Godina (born May 31, 1972) is an American shot putter, whose record includes three World Championship wins and two Olympic medals.
-He also competes in discus.
+John Carl Godina (born May 31, 1972) is a retired American shot putter, whose record includes three World Championship wins and two Olympic medals.
+He also competed in discus.
 Godina was born in Fort Sill, Oklahoma.
 Read more on Wikipedia

 Memorability Metrics